 Construction of the building took 28 months and was completed in 2014.
 World-renowned Spanish architect Dr. Santiago Calatrava designed the building.
 Skanska USA was the lead contractor.

-In 2016, the building was named one of the 16 “MOST BREATHTAKING” BUILDINGS in the world, placing it alongside iconic structures such as the Parthenon in Greece, the Empire State Building and Frank Lloyd Wright’s “Fallingwater” residence.
+- 2016, the IST building was ranked as one of the 16 “most breathtaking” buildings in the world, according to a survey of architects, placing it alongside iconic structures such as the Parthenon in Greece, the Empire State Building and Frank Lloyd Wright’s “Fallingwater” residence.